shashankpc7746/LoRA_TextToVision/Task-10-README.md

 ### What Was Accomplished

-Task 10 implements **BHIV (Bharatiya Hypertext Integrity Verification)** multi-layer security system to protect intellectual property and ensure artifact provenance.
+Task 10 implements **BHIV (BlakcHole Infiverse)** multi-layer security system to protect intellectual property and ensure artifact provenance.
 All 9 requirements have been fully integrated into the production video generation pipeline.

 ### Key Achievements